localstack/docs/content/en/user-guide/aws/batch/index.md

 }
 ```

-Then use the ARN to create the job queue using this compute environment
+You can use the ARN to create the job queue using [`CreateJobQueue`](https://docs.aws.amazon.com/cli/latest/reference/batch/create-job-queue.html) API.
+Run the following command to create the job queue:

 {{< command >}}
 $ awslocal batch create-job-queue \